 A reckless driver may try to deny responsibility for the accident they caused and blame the injured person.
 An insurance company can use manipulative tactics in order to avoid paying the amount a victim deserves under the law.
 A victim may not understand the full amount of compensation they are due under the law for non-economic damages such as pain and suffering.

 An experienced car accident attorney can work with medical experts, accident reconstruction experts, and economic experts to gather the necessary evidence to prove a negligence case.
 The wrongdoer and their insurance company may offer a settlement, which may not be enough to cover the past and future losses that the injured person will bear.
 An aggressive attorney will ensure that victims receive the amount they deserve under the law.

 If you suffered injuries and losses in a reckless driving incident in Tennessee, you do not have to figure out your next course of action on your own.
 Consider visiting with our experienced legal team to learn how you may have the right to receive justice and compensation under the Tennessee reckless driving laws intended to protect victims of car accidents.
-Call Labrum Law at 615-338-9500 or visit us online to schedule a consultation with one of our compassionate car accident attorneys.
+Call Labrum Law Firm Personal Injury Lawyers at (615) 685-8546 or contact us online to schedule a consultation with one of our compassionate car accident attorneys.